 Students will preview the terms and definitions and use whole class or small group discussion to demonstrate their understanding of each meaning.
 Then, they will create a spider map of 3-5 terms at the teacher's discretion.
 Each cell will contain a term, its definition, and an illustration that depicts the meaning.
 When students define and illustrate each term, they master the application of it and retain it as part of their lexicon.
+As an extension to this activity, teachers can have students create their own Ancient China word search, crossword puzzle, or even Ancient China interactive games!
+Teachers can create Ancient China vocabulary worksheets by copying one of our several worksheet templates.

 bamboo: tall hollow stemmed grass that the Chinese used to make paper, buildings, furniture and musical instruments